 COVID-19: Odisha to set up two special COVID-19 hospitals with

-Keeping in view the possible emergencies in wake of the novel coronavirus outbreak in the country, the Odisha government on Thursday signed agreements with private hospital medical to set up two large COVID-19 hospitals in the state capital.
+In the wake of the coronavirus outbreak in the country, the Odisha government on Thursday signed agreements with private medical colleges for setting up two COVID-19 hospitals in the state capital.
 The new COVID-19 hospitals are likely to come up by April 15, an official said adding that Chief Minister Naveen Patnaik has directed to provide state-of-the-art facilities for treatment of COVID-19 patients.

 The state government signed two tripartite agreements with SUM and KIIMS Medical Colleges to set up 1,000 bedded state level hospitals in Bhubaneswar for treatment of COVID-19 patients.
 SUM Hospital has agreed to create a 500-bed COVID-19 hospital with 20 ICUs, while KIIMs Hospital will have 450 beds.